DmytroTohan/final-task/README.md

 ### Installing

+Before installing the application, you must install `meteor`.

+For `osx/linux` type on your terminal `curl https://install.meteor.com/ | sh`

+For `windows` go to https://www.meteor.com/install, download and run Meteor installer.

-You can clone this repository
+You can clone this repository.
+Open terminal and type:

 ```
   git clone https://github.com/DmytroTohan/final-task.git
 ```

-or download ZIP
+or download ZIP.
+After that, go to app folder(final-task) and type:

 ```
-until finished
+  npm
 ```

 End with an example of getting some data out of the system or using it for a little demo